 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The State Act stipulates that the allocation of VCDP funds shall be competitive to ensure that a wide range of eligible community development activities are funded, and be based on a system that measures the need and impact of the proposed projects (10 VSA Sec.687).
 The VCDP has established an application process and selection criteria to meet the intent of the State Act.
 The VCDP uses a Web-based Application System.
 Applications are completed online and are submitted by municipalities.
-VCDP staff then review each application for eligibility and completeness, before conducting a thorough analysis of each eligible application.
-The VCDP Board then reviews each application, interviews and questions the applicants using the below criteria and makes funding recommendations to the ACCD Secretary on behalf of the Governor.
-Each of the three criteria has equal weight and staff analyses of the applications are written based on these criteria and must meet one of three HUD National Objectives (Low and Moderate Income, Slums and Blight, and Urgent Need).
+VCDP staff then review each application for eligibility and completeness, before conducting an analysis of each eligible application.
+VCDP staff will make recommendations for project funding to the VCDP Board.
+The VCDP Board reviews each application and questions VCDP Staff using the below criteria and makes funding recommendations to the ACCD Secretary on behalf of the Governor.
+Each of the three criteria has equal weight and staff analyses of the applications are written based on these criteria and must meet one of three HUD National Objectives (Low and Moderate Income and Urgent Need).
 The selection criterion is as follows: